World Journal: Alleged ties to the Chinese Communist Party

 According to a 2001 report by the Jamestown Foundation, World Journal was one of the four major Chinese newspapers found in the U.S. that "has recently begun bowing to pressure from the Beijing government."
 The other three which were Sing Tao Daily, Ming Pao Daily News, and The China Press had already been "either directly or indirectly controlled by the government of Mainland China".

-The report referenced an instance of self-censorship by World Journal in its efforts to develop business ties with Mainland China in which Chinese Consulates in both New York and San Francisco have pressured the paper's local offices to not publish ads related to Falun Gong.
+The report referenced an instance of self-censorship by World Journal in its efforts to develop business ties with the People's Republic of China in which Chinese consulates in both New York and San Francisco have pressured the paper's local offices not to publish ads related to Falun Gong.
 The New York office reportedly acquiesced in full and did not publish the ads, while the San Francisco office acquiesced in part by burying the ads among the paper's least viewed pages.
+Conversely, Jason Q. Ng of China Digital Times and Citizen Lab considered World Journal in 2013 to be relatively critical of PRC policies.

 Labor law violation

 On January 10, 2007, a Southern California jury found the Monterey Park-based Chinese Daily News responsible for failing to give employees breaks, lunches, and overtime, and awarded the plaintiffs $2.5 million.
 The plaintiffs alleged that they worked over twelve hours per day, were not provided accurate pay statements, and were unfairly interfered with during unionization attempts.
 In 2001, the employees voted to join the Communication Workers of America, but the National Labor Relations Board vacated the union vote after finding that the election was tainted.
-Chinese Daily News appealed the ruling in the district court, with proceedings held in the Ninth Circuit Court of Appeal and the U.S. Supreme Court.
+The Chinese Daily News appealed the ruling in the district court, with proceedings held in the U.S. Court of Appeals for the Ninth Circuit and the U.S. Supreme Court.

 In 2011, after the U.S. Supreme Court decided Dukes v.
 Wal-Mart, the U.S. Supreme Court remanded the case back to the Ninth Circuit for reconsideration in light of Dukes.
-On September 13, 2013, the Ninth Circuit Court of Appeal rejected the district court's grant of class certification under FRCP Rule 23(b)(3).
+On September 13, 2013, the Ninth Circuit Court of Appeals rejected the district court's grant of class certification under Federal Rules of Civil Procedure (FRCP) Rule 23(b)(3).
 Upon remand at the district court level, Plaintiffs once again moved for class certification, and the district court recertified the class.

 Chinese Daily News thereafter filed a FRCP Rule 23(f) Petition to Appeal, which the Ninth Circuit granted on August 22, 2014.
-This matter is currently pending briefing at the Ninth Circuit Court of Appeal.
+In 2016, the Chinese Daily News agreed to pay $7.8 million to former and current employees in a settlement.
 The Los Angeles area-based Chinese Daily News was later amalgamated into the New York City-headquartered World Journal.